GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 Creating new location
 ^^^^^^^^^^^^^^^^^^^^^

-You can create new location when starting GRASS or from running session in the menu :menuselection:`Settings --> GRASS working environment --> Create new location`.
+You can create new location when starting GRASS, or from running session in the menu :menuselection:`Settings --> GRASS working environment --> Create new location`.